 ‘Up from the bowels of the Earth come…’

-The Slime People is a 1963 American science-fiction horror film directed by actor Robert Hutton (his only directorial effort, although he co-wrote the script for Persecution) from a screenplay written by Blair Robertson (The Phantom Gunslinger), Joseph F. Robertson [as Vance Skarstedt] (Auntie Lee’s Meat Pies).
+Directed by actor Robert Hutton (his only directorial effort, although he co-wrote the script for Persecution) from a screenplay written by Blair Robertson (The Phantom Gunslinger), Joseph F. Robertson [as Vance Skarstedt] (Auntie Lee’s Meat Pies).

 A pilot (Robert Hutton) lands in Los Angeles after some difficulties in flight, only to find the city almost deserted after a mysterious war.
 Later, he encounters other survivors, including a scientist and his two daughters and the group does their best to halt the further invasion of the Slime People…